 Then there’s Rafiki’s Planet Watch.
 Rafiki’s is a set of zoological exhibits (and the Animation Academy) reachable only by the Wildlife Express Train from Harambe.

-Kids will love the petting zoo, and animal- or science-loving adults will probably find enough to justify the visit, but the transit time to and from Rafiki’s means many adult guests will reasonably skip it.
+Kids love the petting zoo, and animal- or science-loving adults will probably find enough to justify the visit, but the transit time to and from Rafiki’s means many adult guests will reasonably skip it.

 It’s worth mentioning here that many things at Animal Kingdom operate on hours more limited than the park hours.
 Kali River Rapids often opens late, and the zoological trails and Rafiki’s often close early.
 The shows also have limited showings.
 Our favorite streetmosphere—Tam Tam Drummers—often have their last performance around noon.

-Dining and Drinking
+Dining and Drinking at Animal Kingdom

 The Animal Kingdom Starbucks is located on the pathway from Discovery Island to Africa and is called “Creature Comforts.”